Muv Cannabis Dispensaries of Florida

 CBD

-Cannabidiol, or CBD, is one of at least 85 active cannabinoids identified within cannabis, and the first to be discovered.
-It is a major phytocannabinoid, accounting for up to 40% of the Cannabis plant's extract.
-CBD has shown promise as a therapeutic and pharmaceutical product.
+Cannabidiol, or CBD, is one of at least 100 active cannabinoids identified within cannabis, and was the first to be discovered.
+It is a major phytocannabinoid and has shown promise as a therapeutic and pharmaceutical product.

-CBD is now being studied for potential (not confirmed) use in diseases far beyond forms of epilepsy.
+CBD is now being studied for potential use in managing diseases far beyond forms of epilepsy.

 These studies include: